International Guest Researchers and Visiting Scholars

 - If you take up residence in Denmark, you become fully tax liable.
 Residence is defined either as being registered in the Central Person Register (CPR) or having your personal interests in Denmark (home, close family etc.).

-- If you stay in Denmark for more than 180 days within any two-year period, you become fully tax liable.
+- If you have a home in Denmark and stay in Denmark for more than three consecutive months or more than 180 days within any 12 months period, you become fully tax liable.

 - If you have any income from Danish sources, you will have to report it and pay taxes from it on the days you perform your work in Denmark.
 You do not have to report or pay taxes on any foreign income.